website Translator

 Reliability

 Test reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
+The following link provides a variety of factors influencing the results and test reliability.

 Validity